foundry-rs/foundry/chisel/README.md

   - [ ] Inspection verbosity configuration
   - [ ] Undo
   - [ ] Inspect bytecode / mnenomic of local or remote contracts.
+    - [ ] Possibly use the forge debugger for this?
   - [x] Fetch contract interface from Etherscan ABI
   - [ ] Import remote sources from GitHub
   - [x] Enable / disable call trace printing